1,490

 Topics: Jonestown, Peoples Temple, Guyana, Jim Jones, murder, suicide, Edward R. Murrow, Major Armstrong,...

-The Leslie Flint Educational Trust
+by The Leslie Flint Educational Trust

 audio